frozendo/learn-spring-security/username-password-authentication/README.md

 * **SCryptPasswordEncoder:** class use **scrypt** algorithm to hash passwords

 We can define a `PasswordEnconder` bean with any of these class.
 So, when the user tries authenticate, the password given at the login will be encoded use this instance, and consequently the relationship algorithm.
-For this yo work, it's important use the same algorithm to register the user's password.
+For this work, it's important use the same algorithm to register the user's password.

 ```
 @Bean